zjukg/KG-LLM-Papers/README.md

 ![](https://img.shields.io/github/last-commit/zjukg/KG-LLM-Papers?color=green)
 ![](https://img.shields.io/badge/PRs-Welcome-red)

->What can large language models do for KGs?
-Or, in other words, what role can KGs play in the era of large language models?
+>What can LLMs do for KGs?
+Or, in other words, what role can KG play in the era of LLMs?

 🙌 This repository collects papers intergrating **knowledge graphs (KGs)** and **large language models (LLMs)**.